-In the case of a merger, the following documents should be disclosed and published with the NRC and on the website of the companies:
+In the case of a merger, the following documents should be disclosed to and published by the NBC and on the website of the companies:

 - The draft merger agreement and the report of the legal representatives of the participating companies. - The report of the licensed expert appointed severally or jointly by the participating companies, or by the court if requested by the participants.
-Such a report should evaluate, inter alia, whether the share exchange ratio is fair and reasonable. - The signed merger agreement.
+Such report should evaluate, inter alia, whether the share exchange ratio is fair and reasonable. - The signed merger agreement.

-In the case of a takeover, the offer of the bidder should be notified to the FSA and published by the NRC, the Share Registration Centre ("ShRC") and the formal means of the regulated securities market.
+In the case of a takeover, the offer of the bidder should be notified to the FSA and published by the NBC, the Share Registration Centre ("SHRC") and the formal means of the regulated securities market.